The Ultimate Guide to Crypto Tax for Traders Australia

 If you are viewed as a trader - this dictates how you’re taxed.
 We’ll start with the bad news first - the Capital Gains Tax rules don’t apply for traders as crypto is treated as trading stock instead.
 So crypto traders in Australia cannot access the 50% long-term Capital Gains Tax discount that individual investors can.

 Instead, all your profits are viewed as ordinary income and subject to Income Tax (based on the individual Income Tax rate).

 However, this comes with some good news, because the cost of acquiring crypto held as trading stock is deductible.
 We’ll explain with an example.

 You sell 1 BTC for $58,000 AUD in September 2022 and make an $8,000 profit as you bought it for $50,000 earlier in the same year.
 The $58,000 sale is considered to be taxable income, and the $50,000 cost is deemed to be an expense of the trading business.
 On the same day, you purchase 10 ETH for $42,000.
 This $42,000 is another trading expense of the business and therefore tax deductible.

 Assuming you made no other sales or purchases in the year, your net income from your crypto trading business would be a loss of $36,000 ($58,000 - $50,000 - $42,000).
 These losses can be used against your future ordinary income to reduce your tax liability.

 How much tax do crypto traders pay?

 The tax rate for sole crypto traders is the same as the individual Income Tax rates.
-You can see the individual Income Tax rates for the 2021 - 2022 financial year below:
+You can see the individual Income Tax rates below: